 If you have ten peeled oranges, three carrots, and two sticks of celery, your juicing will be finished in less than five minutes tops.
 This is a conservative estimation, as most can complete the task in lesser time.
 Speed is the greatest advantage of this device.
 But there are some disadvantages.
 If you tilt the machine after you’re finished, the leftover juice will run out from the spout, spilling on your countertop.
 It also makes a lot of noise, particularly when going through solid produce such as cucumbers.

 Anyhow, the 800JEXL is a great machine that’s built with an industrial design but minimal control settings suitable for home use.
-Its ability to juice greens is average at best but there are centrifugals that perform much worse.
+Its ability to juice greens is average, but there are centrifugals that perform much worse.
 Consider the juicer for its durable parts and fast extraction time.

 - Assembly requires a five-part attachment only.